 Ajial will follow all Kuwait Ministry of Education guidelines relating to attendance.
 If a student's absence exceeds 15 days in one continuous absence or from several different occasions without an acceptable excuse in one semester, the student can be placed on a Behavior / Academic Contract, the Hold List for re-enrolment, and reported to the Ministry of Education for possible Exit List.
 Additionally, MHS students exceeding the 18 days for the academic year, excused or unexcused, will be blocked from sitting Final Exams and be placed on the Hold List for re-enrolment.
-Such students will have to take Re-Sits in August to know whether they passed the school year.
+Such students will be reviewed at the end of the school year and if passing all subjects in all four quarters, they may be considered for Re-sits in August to determine if they can pass the grade level once they pass the exams.